JJGohildev/HR-Performance-KPI-dashboard/case_study.md

 This routine demonstrates how recurring steps can be grouped into a repeatable process.
 It does not refresh the Power BI report or replace the initial source-data export.
 The workbook configuration and local environment still need to be checked before running it.

-I have not included the earlier 25% time-saving claim.
 The supporting estimates were inconsistent, and a defensible result would require a timed comparison of the same manual and automated tasks.

 ## What this project demonstrates